-The medieval castle of Tavira lies in partial ruins but offers spectacular views.
-Inside the castle walls lies a lovely garden.
-If you’re careful (there are no handrails) you can climb up old stone steps within the walls to get even better views of the city.
-Another draw: in the old water tower next to the castle, a camera obscura gives visitors a 360-degree, virtual tour of the city.
+Stroll through the grounds of the medieval castle that now houses a lovely garden or climb the old stone steps to the top of the wall, if you dare since there are no handrails, for an even better view of the city.
+In the old water tower next to the castle, a camera obscura gives visitors a 360-degree, virtual tour of the city.

 There are world-class golf courses in the area, as well as superb snorkeling and scuba diving.
 If water sports interest you, make your way to Udiving, conveniently located in the Hotel Vila Galé Albacora (there’s another in Faro, as well) for equipment and lessons.

-This hotel is actually theformer fishing camp Arraial Ferreira Neto, where tuna fisherman of the past lived.
+This hotel is the former fishing camp Arraial Ferreira Neto, where tuna fishermen of the past lived.
 Set in the Natural Park of Ria Formosa, their lodging has been converted into a hotel.
 Today the former chapel hosts weddings and christenings, and the former bakery is now a small museum devoted to the tuna industry.

-You can try your hand at fishing yourself, including for marlin and shark, by signing up for a boating excursion at a number of companies offering excursions.
-If you’d rather just touch on the area’s fishing past, make the trip only a couple of miles outside of Tavirato Praia do Barril.
+You can try your hand at fishing for marlin and shark, by signing up for a boating excursion if you’d like, at one of several companies that offer these.
+Or if you’d rather just touch on the area’s fishing past, head to Praia do Barril.
 On this beautiful beach, rows of rusty anchors have been laid to rest.
 More than a marvelous photo op, the Anchor Cemetery pays unique homage to the men and women whose livelihood was inextricably intertwined with the sea.